-For more information regarding a typical homeschool day and tips to stay motivated, read The Introduction for Homeschoolers which is free in our bookshop.
+For more information regarding a typical homeschool day and tips to stay motivated, read the Introduction for Homeschoolers.

 Mater Dei Education offers a 32-week, four days a week programme at the primary level.
 The free fifth day a week enables parents to supplement the Mater Dei programme with music, art, sport, and outside observations such as nature studies, growing vegetables or looking after animals, etc.

 School is finished in 1 to 2 hours for Junior Infants to 2nd class.
 From 3rd class to 6th class, the child will need 2 to 3 hours to finish his work and go through the corrections.
 Typically, mothers or fathers spend on average 30 to 60 minutes with each child to do the corrections at the end of the day.
 Most of the work is done independently by the child.
 Mater Dei Education is designed by busy homeschooling parents for other busy homeschooling parents.

 If your child has followed the Mater Dei Education programme in primary school, he or she is ideally prepared to enter Mater Dei Academy.
 If you are planning on following our second-level programme from 2022, Mater Dei Education will provide a seamless transition from sixth class to first year.